-The Best Restaurants in Taos, New Mexico and All You Need to Know About This Unique Regional Cuisine
+The Best Restaurants in Taos, New Mexico Guide and All You Need to Know About This Unique Regional Cuisine

 If you've never been exposed to New Mexican cuisine, food like posole, Christmas style chile, sopapillas, huevos rancheros, enchiladas, and piñon may sound like a foreign language.
 In fact, every time I mention eating green chile rellenos to my out-of-state coworkers, they tilt their heads, look at me and ask, "what's that?"
 New Mexican cuisine is not Tex-Mex or Mexican food.
 It truly is its own cuisine.
 It is a mix of Native American, Hispano Spanish, and Mexican cuisine.